fancompute/angler/README.md

 If the objective function has a nonlinear component one must define the nonlinear function being applied and its derivative:

 	nonlin_fns = {
-		'deps_de':   lambda e: pass,    # how relative permittivity changes with the electric field 'dnl_de':    lambda e: pass     # partial derivative of deps_de with respect to e }
+		'eps_nl':   lambda e: pass,    # how relative permittivity changes with the electric field 'dnl_de':    lambda e: pass     # partial derivative of deps_de with respect to e }